NickGrunert/master-thesis/modules/00_data.typ

     In the first case, if such data were already available in good quality, this research would not be necessary, as we are researching ways to create such data.

     == Filtering
-    The data from the established sources need to be filtered in order to improve reliability and overall quality.
+    Data from the established sources needs to be filtered to improve reliability and overall quality.
-    A training set of subpar quality will be detrimental for later analysis by machine learning algorithms @dataQuality3.
+    A training set of poor quality is detrimental to later analysis by machine learning algorithms @dataQuality3.
-    Models must first learn on a correct set of data, to learn the correct features and to be able to generalize.
+    Models must first work with or be trained on a correct data set in order to learn the correct features and generalise.
-    With that, they will later be able to identify errors in test data, however, having errorneous training data will lead to a decrease in model performance @dataQuality4.
+    This will later allow them to detect errors in test data, but erroneous training data is expected to reduce model performance @dataQuality4.
-    Filtering to create high quality data will generally increase the performance in contrast to using an unfiltered large dataset @smallData2.
+    Filtering to produce high quality data will generally improve performance compared to using an unfiltered large dataset @smallData2.
-    A small high quality dataset is expected to outperform a large, low quality dataset @smallData1.
+    A small set of high quality data will outperform a large low quality data set @smallData1.
-    Therefore, this section will describe the filtering process by statistical analysis.
+    Therefore, this section describes the filtering process using statistical analysis.

-    In the beginning, this simply entails removal of duplicates and filtering of buildings which are either completely outside the tile's area or even partly overlapping the bounds set.
+    Initially, this is simply a matter of removing duplicates and filtering out buildings that are either completely outside the area of the tile, or that even partially overlap its boundaries.
-    This way, a list of buildings emerges, which are unique and completely within the tile's area, not cut off.
+    The result is a list of buildings that are unique and completely within the tile's area, not cut off.

-    An axis aligned bounding box is calculated for each building, which is to serve as the image crop for later use.
+    For each building, an axis aligned bounding box is calculated, which is used as the image bounds later on.
-    Additionaly to the buildings area itself, the area of the bounding box is calculated.
+    The area of the bounding box is calculated in addition to the area of the building itself.
-    Buildings of too high size will be filtered out, as they fall into the category of being unnecessarily complex.
+    Buildings that are too large are filtered out, as they fall into the category of being unnecessarily complex.

-    Using the bounding box, the ratio of the building area to the bounding box area can be calculated.
+    The bounding box can be used to calculate the ratio of the building area to the bounding box area.
     This is a measure of how well the building fits into the bounding box.
-    Houses which are very stretched or of irregular shape will have a low ratio, while houses which are more conventional will have a higher ratio.
+    Houses that are very stretched or have an irregular shape will have a low ratio, while houses that are more conventional will have a higher ratio.
-    Note that a squared house can have a ration as low as 50 percent due to geometrical rotation not aligning with the axis.
+    Note that a square house can have a ratio as low as 50% due to geometric rotation towards the axis.

-    While the building parts themselves are of subpar quality in measuring the actual shape of the building, their number may serve as an indicator of the complexity of the building.
+    While the building parts themselves are of poor quality in measuring the actual shape of the building, their number can be used as an indicator of the complexity of the building.
-    Instead of using the segmentation data, which directly maps to the building parts, overlap between the building detection data with the roof data segments is calculated.
+    Rather than using the segmentation data that is directly mapped to the building parts, the overlap between the building detection data and the roof data segments is calculated.
-    This is done to align the building used for bounding box creation with the roof data, since there is no guarantee that the building detection data and the segmentation data are aligned.
+    This is done to align the building used to create the bounding box with the roof data, as there is no guarantee that the building detection data and the segmentation data are aligned.
-    Especially row houses will be affected by this, since the segmentation splits singular houses inside the row, while the geometry used for the bounding box uses the entire row.
+    Row houses are particularly affected, as the segmentation splits individual houses within the row, while the geometry used for the bounding box uses the whole row.

     #subpar.grid(
       columns: (3fr, 1fr),